Frequently Asked Questions (FAQ) about the J-1 visa

 It is highly recommended that you only travel within the United States during this period as problems may arise if trying to re-enter the U.S. during this grace period.

-Questions about the stay
+Questions about the stay in the USA

 Is the income taxed during the internship?